Tuesday, 30 December 2014

 30000

-In the above example, no additions are taken.
-If there is an addition during the year, you will have to provide extra columns for the Addition and Total Value also.
-Depreciation will be calculated for opening balance and addition separately and the total depreciation will be shown in the depreciation column of that year.
+In the example above, no additions are included.
+If there is an addition during the year, you will need to add additional columns for Addition and Total Value.
+Depreciation will be calculated separately for the opening balance and the addition, and the total depreciation will be shown in the depreciation column for that year.

 Written Down Value Method of Depreciation (WDV method)

-In this method, the depreciation is calculated each accounting year on the net value of the asset.
-The net value of an asset is that value which gets reduced by its previous amount of depreciation.
-Each year, you go on deducting the depreciation amount from the value of the asset and then calculate the depreciation on that net amount.
-So, you will be taking the net value of that asset as your opening balance for calculating the depreciation as opposed to the SLM method, where you always take the original gross value of an asset as your opening balance.
+In this method, depreciation is calculated each accounting year based on the asset's net value.
+The net value of an asset is the amount remaining after subtracting its accumulated depreciation.
+Each year, you deduct the depreciation amount from the asset's value and then calculate depreciation on that net amount.
+So, you will be taking the asset's net value as your opening balance for calculating depreciation, as opposed to the SLM method, where you always take the asset's original gross value as your opening balance.

 Calculation of Depreciation under WDV method